hashicorp/terraform-website/content/source/docs/cloud/api/modules.html.md

 ## Delete a Module

-* `POST /registry-modules/actions/delete/:organization_name/:name/:provider/:version`
+* `POST /organizations/:organization_name/registry/modules/actions/delete/:registry_name/:namespace/:name/:provider/:version`
-* `POST /registry-modules/actions/delete/:organization_name/:name/:provider`
+* `POST /organizations/:organization_name/registry/modules/actions/delete/:registry_name/:namespace/:name/:provider`
-* `POST /registry-modules/actions/delete/:organization_name/:name`
+* `POST /organizations/:organization_name/registry/modules/actions/delete/:registry_name/:namespace/:name`

 ### Parameters

 Parameter            | Description
 ---------------------|------------
 `:organization_name` | The name of the organization to delete a module from.
 The organization must already exist, and the token authenticating the API request must belong to the "owners" team or a member of the "owners" team.
+`:registry_name`     | The name of the registry to delete a module from.
+This must be the value "private" `:namespace`         | The name of the namespace the module belongs to.
+This must be the same as the "organization_name" parameter.
 `:name`              | The module name that the deletion will affect.
 `:provider`          | If specified, the provider for the module that the deletion will affect.
 `:version`           | If specified, the version for the module and provider that will be deleted.